rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

      Kemeny             0.91350   0.57230   0.99010   0.79058    0.96945
     ================== ========= ========= ========= ========== ===========

-The correlation figures show that the smart polarised and valued Bachet ranking rules permuting all potential intransitive outranking triples come very close to the optimal Kemeny ranking rule (median +0.901 vs +0.914).
-And, in 163/500 (32.6%) polarised cases and in 196/500 (39.2%) valued cases, we even get an optimal Kemeny ranking result.
+The correlation figures show that both the smart polarised and the valued Bachet ranking rules, by permuting all potential intransitive outranking triples, come very close to the optimal Kemeny ranking rule (median correlation +0.901 vs +0.914).
+And in 163/500 (32.6%) polarised cases and in 196/500 (39.2%) valued cases, we even get an optimal Kemeny ranking result.

 The Bachet rule: a new method for partially ranking ...................................................